smithy-lang/smithy-rs/design/src/rfcs/rfc0022_error_context_and_compatibility.md

 ```

 Each error variant gets its own struct, which can hold error-specific contextual information.
-Both the error enum and the details on each variant are extensible.
+Except for the `Unhandled` variant, both the error enum and the details on each variant are extensible.
+The `Unhandled` variant should move the error source into a struct so that its type can be hidden.

-The code generated errors are already aligned with the goals for this RFC.
+Otherwise, the code generated errors are already aligned with the goals for this RFC.

 Approaches from other projects
 ------------------------------